AdnanH901/Energy_Analysis/README.md

-Website work in progress, expectd to be fully complete by Thu 4th July 2025.
+Website work in progress, expected to be fully complete by Thu, 4th July 2025.